liuyinz/consult-todo/README.md

 (use-package consult-todo :demand t)
 ```

+- `consult-todo`: search in current buffer

+- `consult-todo-all`: search in all `hl-todo-mode` enabled buffers

+- `consult-todo-dir`: search in current directory

+- `consult-todo-project`: search in current project

 ## Customization

 - `consult-todo-narrow`: Mapping of narrows and keywords, if it's nil, use default value below instead.